 Perhaps you too are hunting for hope in the hard places?

 If you’re new here, may I invite you to take a deep breath, settle in and pause for a few moments of quiet reading and reflection?
 I hope what you find on these pages helps you process whatever life season you are currently encountering so you might discover renewed joy in the journey.

 I live in the western suburbs of Philadelphia, on the edge of bucolic Chester County with my mostly-raised family of five and my adorable border collie.
-I am passionate about helping others experience the God of love, finding a cure for type 1 diabetes, filling my senses with beauty, and exploring all things France.
+I am passionate about finding a cure for type 1 diabetes, helping others experience the God of love, filling my senses with beauty, and exploring all things France.

 Thanks for visiting.
 I hope you’ll subscribe and come back often!

 PS – Here are a few of the articles I have written about being a parent of a child with T1D: